anthonyamendolare00/stock_project/README.md

 # stock_project
 Using Google Colab and a Tesla csv file, this program creates interactive candlesticks with Python using the plotly library that is mainly used for plotting data.
 I then added a 3 moving average strategy, Bollinger Bands strategy, and On Balance Volume strategy using a TSLA.csv file.
+The goal of this project was to use the matplotlib library for data visualization.
+As well as using a different type of python IDE (Google Colab) and working with stock data.